johnnyhh/ng_can/README.md

 # NgCan
-a simple elixir port to read from and write to a CAN bus. since it uses socketCAN, it only runs on Linux.
+a simple elixir library to read from and write to a CAN bus. since it uses socketCAN, it only runs on Linux.

 ## Usage